 We do not have a formal policy regarding attendance by members of our board of directors at our annual meetings of stockholders.
 Our practice, however, is to have a meeting of the board immediately following the annual meeting of stockholders.
-All members of our board attended the annual meeting of stockholders in 2014.
+All of the members of our board attended the annual meeting of stockholders in 2016, except for Dennis Winger.